Civilization IV: Beyond the Sword: Modding

 Another notable Beyond the Sword mod, Fall From Heaven II, was created by the fan-team who were involved in developing the scenario Age of Ice.
 It is set in a dark fantasy world directly after the scenario, at the end of an ice age and the rebirth of civilization.
 FfH rebalances the game to emphasize warfare with small, enduring groups instead of human waves; adds a magic system with caster units and "mana" resources; and changes religions and civilizations from being mostly interchangeable to "wholly different experiences."
 A full-length review in Pelit magazine awarded FfH 92% describing the mod as "a clump of clichés at first sight" that turns out to be "the finest fantasy strategy since Master of Magic and the best times of Warlords."
 The reviewer further complimented a strong backstory ("for a mod") and an extensive manual and Civilopedia.
 He criticized technical problems with online multiplayer, problems that are largely beyond a mod's capacity to fix, some problems with sound and high system requirements.

-Civilization II and Civilization III both included popular World War II scenarios and Civilization IV is no exception.
+As with Civilization II and Civilization III, Civilization IV featured fan-made World War II scenarios.
 Beyond the Sword introduces a fan-created mod, "The Road to War", offering three variants – Pacific 1936, Europe 1936, and Europe 1939 – as well as a host of different scenario-specific units.

 Reception

+IGN rated Beyond the Sword 8.9/10, praising its improved AI and large quantity of new content and features.
+Eurogamer also lauded the new content and features, rating the game 8/10.

 Hypers Dirk Watch commends the game for being "addictive and its brilliant diplomatic additions".